Iraqi forces fire tear gas injuring 22 in Baghdad: sources

 One person died in hospital of wounds sustained in clashes the previous day, the sources said.
 Security forces on Saturday pushed protesters back from bridges they had sought to control during the week.

+Police said late on Sunday that a car had exploded in an area under the control of security forces setting fire to several other vehicles parked next to it, with no casualties caused.
+Protesters fear that saboteurs might try to use the unrest to carry out attacks, which risks drawing a harsher crackdown by security forces, and the government has warned against the use of violence against state property or personnel.

-“The situation is the same, they’re still firing at people, wounded are coming in,” said Hayder Ghareeb, a volunteer medical worker at a makeshift clinic in Tahrir Square, now the main gathering point for demonstrators in Baghdad.
+“They’re (security forces) still shooting at people, wounded are coming in,” volunteer medical worker Hayder Ghareeb said earlier in the day at a makeshift clinic in Tahrir Square, now the main gathering point for demonstrators in Baghdad.

 Some of those hurt had choked on tear gas and been taken to hospital, medical sources said.